Varsity Brands and the USASF are hit with a second lawsuit.

 Below are some key events:

-(There are many more examples in the lawsuit, which you can read here.)
+(There are many more examples in the full lawsuit document, which you can read here.)

 1948: Lawrence Herkimer (known as the “founding father of modern cheerleading”) founded the National Cheerleaders Association, NCA.